 Those changes to the 401(k) plan from the CARES Act are as follows:

-- Withdrawals taken in 2020 (January 1 to December 31) can be taken penalty-free up to $100,000 from the 401(k) account
+- Withdrawals taken in 2020 (January 1 to December 31) will be penalty-free up to $100,000 from the 401(k) account

-- The loan can also be extended out one year from the original term.
+- The 401(k) loan can also be extended out one year from the original term.

-- Loans can be taken from 100% of the vested account balance for up to a max of $100,000.
+- 401(k) loans can be take from 100% of the vested account balance for up to a max of $100,000.

-Required Minimum Distributions (RMDs)
+CARES Act 401(k) Required Minimum Distributions (RMDs)

 - Distributions that are required for those of a certain age (>originally 70 1/2 and now 72) are waived for 2020.

 - In other words, if it’s the first RMD that would be taken April 1, 2020 it is waived from having to be withdrawn.